clojure-numerics/expresso/README.md

  - Enable mathematical expressions to be encoded
  - Provide a powerful facility for general expression manipulation (aka term rewriting)
- - Provida a range of very useful manipulations, which include
+ - Provide a range of very useful manipulations, which include
    - simplifying mathematical expressions
    - solving a (set of) equations in regard to unknowns
    - differentiating expressions